finos/zenith/README.md

 #### 3. SME Vetting
 The **Zenith Brain Trust** [^1] review ideas and give a justification for exploration by the program
-   - Sanity check by the **Brain Trust** to confirm is the ideas are:
+   - Sanity check by the **Brain Trust** to confirm is the ideas are possible, feasible, worthwhile, legal and/or already explored
-	1. **Possible**
-	2. **Feasible**
-	3. **Worthwhile**
-	4. **Legal**
-	5. **Already Explored**

 #### 4. Value Proposition
-A value proposition is created by participants of the SIG with the maintainer team to establish the predicted impact of exploration
+A value proposition is created by participants of the SIG with the **Maintainer Team**[^2] to establish the predicted impact of exploration
    - A value proposition details the potential return on investment of time/expenditure into the POC project
    - Dependent on available budget & availability of Support Services, priority is given to projects with higher perceived value vs required investment
-   - Value propositions are confidential to the Funding Governance committee to inform their decisions
+   - Value propositions are confidential to the **FINOS Zenith Funding Team** [^3] to inform their decisions

 #### 5. Funding Governance
-Pool of representatives from the **FINOS Zenith Funding Team** [^2] vote to approve access to funds or resources to facilitate exploration
+Pool of representatives from the **FINOS Zenith Funding Team** [^3] vote to approve access to funds or resources to facilitate exploration
    - Funding would have a per project cap on both budget and duration (*Details to be confirmed*)
-   - Co-investment of resources can be offered in lieu of funding by **Service Providers** [^3]
+   - Co-investment of resources can be offered in lieu of funding by **Service Providers** [^4]
    - Projects without asks can skip this step

 #### 6. Commencement & Recording
-Participants [^4] must provide regular public updates to access drawdown of phased funding.
+**Participants** [^5] must provide regular public updates to access drawdown of phased funding.
 If a project becomes unviable, project funding is reclaimed
-   - Participants [^4] must provide regular public updates to access funding or resources
+   - **Participants** [^5] must provide regular public updates to access funding or resources
    - If a project becomes unviable, a record is kept and funding/resources are reclaimed
    - Shelved projects are stored for possible future exploration

 #### 7. Showcase
-Participants [^4] create a video presentation of project to share intelligence with future users, talking through issues and learning points to streamline future adoption
+**Participants** [^5] create a video presentation of project to share intelligence with future users, talking through issues and learning points to streamline future adoption
    - Upon project completion, demos and project walkthroughs are recorded to share intelligence with future users
    - These should cover
 	1. pain points